arifov/sitecore-test/Sitecore.Web/Readme.txt

 ﻿## Sitecore.Web

-An Angular 6 site-client that shows different content depending on a user.
+An AngularJS  site-client that shows different content depending on a user.
 Uses JWT token for authentication.